7 Best Pay-Per-Email Platforms (2026)

 FAQ

 Can I use pay-per-email for marketing campaigns?
 Yes, but most pay-per-email platforms are designed for transactional email.
-SendGrid is the exception, offering both transactional and marketing features with pay-per-email pricing.
-For full marketing automation, you'll typically need a per-subscriber platform.
+SendGrid and Sequenzy are exceptions, offering both transactional and marketing features with usage-based pricing.
+For full marketing automation with pay-per-email economics, Sequenzy is the most complete option.

 Should I use pay-per-email for a SaaS product?
 For transactional email (password resets, notifications, receipts), yes.
 Pay-per-email aligns cost with usage.
-For marketing email (campaigns, sequences, lifecycle), a per-subscriber platform with automation features is usually a better fit.
+For marketing email (campaigns, sequences, lifecycle), it depends on your sending frequency.
+If you send multiple emails per week to your entire list, per-subscriber plans with unlimited sends may be cheaper.
+If you send infrequently to large segments, pay-per-email wins.